 Once the balance and fit is right, then the next obvious step is to make the length of the jacket appropriate to current fashion trends.
-Right now, a modern suit should be between a ½” to an inch above the bottom of one’s seat.
-This modern shorter jacket length looks great and will be around for quite a while.
-Although for the last number of years the industry has touted tighter and tighter fits, the easing up of silhouettes for suits and sport jackets is trending in very quickly.
+Right now, a modern suit should come to the bottom of one’s seat.
+This modern shorter jacket length (compared to older longer styles) looks great and will be around for quite a while.
+For the last number of years the industry has touted tighter and tighter fits, however the easing up of silhouettes in suits and sport jackets is trending in very quickly.
 Too tight is OUT!

 There are so many important details that make a suit on a shorter man fit better; button stance, slope of shoulder, pitch, etc. that I could write a book.
-But ultimately, the customer just wants to come in and say, “Wow! this fits great!”.
+Ultimately, a customer just wants to come in and say, “Wow! this fits great!”.

 Robbie Brown is a retail entrepreneur and fashion innovator.
 He is currently building a retail concept called, ROBBIE BROWN, clothing for men up to 5’8” (a fashionable and better quality store for shorter men).